Reflections On Feedback

 ADE / Soundlab

 ‘Reflections on Feedback’ consists out of a laser, over 150 mirrors, a multi-speaker surround setup and a software system that is based on feedback for sound-synthesis and management of sound and visuals.
-For ADE Sound Lab Naivi developed new software whereby mirror reflections are translated into sound and where light and sound affect each other.
+For ADE Sound Lab Naivi developed in collaboration with Stijn van Beek, new software whereby mirror reflections are translated into sound and where light and sound affect each other.

 The pieces that hold the individual mirrors are 3D printed, the frame that surrounds each individual segment is manufactured out of high quality aluminium.
 To create a 'floating feel' the installation supports itself using only stainless steel cable.
-The entire installation has been designed, calibrated and simulated in a 3D application before being manufactured and assembled, saving us a lot of time and energy.
+The entire installation has been designed, calibrated and simulated in a 3D application before being manufactured and assembled by Neill Chatterjee, saving us a lot of time and energy.
 This gave us the confidence that the physical installation would match it's digital counterpart.

 For this installation we created a custom application.
 Both the multi channel audio and generative visual part of the application work from within the same process: allowing the audio to influence the laser and the other way round.
 This creates a controlled feedback loop that in turn creates intricate, ever expanding patterns.
 The app pre-visualizes all the generated shapes that are send to the laser using a canvas that shows an individual render target for every running laser instance.